AckerlyXu/heima/articles/storage/storage-java-jenkins-continuous-integration-solution.md

 ---
-title: Using Azure Storage with a Jenkins Continuous Integration Solution | Azure
+title: Using Azure Storage with a Jenkins Continuous Integration Solution | Microsoft Docs
 description: This tutorial show how to use the Azure blob service as a repository for build artifacts created by a Jenkins continuous integration solution.
 services: storage
 documentationcenter: java
-author: dineshmurthy
+author: seguler
 manager: jahogg
 editor: tysonn